yz201906/RibOxi-seq/README.md

 ```
 In the directory where the pipeline is run, there will be intermediary files starting with "dt" and "trimmed" generated, which is from cutadapt read-through adapter trimming step.
 There are also assembled and unassembled read files from pear.
 These are for potential troubleshooting, and they can be automatically removed by uncommenting ``riboxi_pipeline.sh`` line 155-160.
 Trimming, read-merging, msi-priming filtering and de-duplication statistics can be found in files named as "[sample_name].report" or stdout.
 There will also be new directories named "bed_files" and "genomecov" in addition to one directory per sample for respective alignment output.
 The "bed_files" directory houses bed files and final count table, while the genomecov directory houses .genomecov files which can be directly uploaded to UCSC genome browser for visualization.

+**ShinyApp**
+The count table will be automatically comverted to ``raw_data_melt.rds`` by the ``data_table_prep.R``.
+This R data file is needed for the ShinyApp.
+Copy the .rds file into the riboxi_shinyapp directory and launch the app.
+The app allows extensive data filtering and counts visualization with gene models, which can then be easily downloaded.
+More capabilities, such as overlaying multiple samples, are in development.

 **To use scripts separately**: